 - For wear pads with line stops the minimum length of wear pad=structure (beam) width+2*each line stop member dimension+2*one side gap for line stop+50 mm.

-- For wear pads without line stops the minimum length of wear pad= structure (beam) width +maximum thermal movement at that support location+50 mm.
+- For wear pads without line stops the minimum length of the wear pad= structure (beam) width +maximum thermal movement at that support location+50 mm.

 When to use Wear Pads?